AUSTRALIAN SPACEGUARD SURVEY

 probably be built in Chile.
 The South Australian government is looking

 at building a Spaceguard telescope at Woomera.
-And NASA is looking
+And NASA is looking for a

 partner in the southern hemisphere.